-If both market values are calculated the TSOs will compare them and determine the possible allocation of Cross Zonal Capacity.
+When both market values are calculated the TSOs will compare them and determine the efficient allocation of Cross Zonal Capacity.
 The amount that would be allocated to TSOs should than be reserved by TSOs.
-Finally the methodology shall ensure an adequate pricing of the Cross Zonal Capacity and also shall ensure that the TSOs are paying a market-based price as calculated in the comparison.

-Article 45 - Reservation based on Economic Efficiency Analysis
+Article 47 - Reservation based on an Economic Efficiency Analysis